ITNaveen/interview-questions-NT/Terraform/terraform-1.md

 resource "aws_s3_bucket" "manual_bucket" {
   bucket = "my-manual-bucket"
 }

-✅ Now, your main.tf file matches the manually created infrastructure.
+✅ Now, main.tf matches the actual infrastructure in AWS.

-Step 5: Apply to Fully Sync Terraform with AWS Run:terraform apply -auto-approve
+🔹 Step 5: Apply Changes to Sync Terraform with AWS
+Run the following command:
+terraform apply -auto-approve
 Expected Output:
 No changes.
 Your infrastructure matches the configuration.
-👉 Terraform now fully manages the extra EC2 instance and S3 bucket.
-Everything is in sync!
+✅ Terraform now fully manages the manually created EC2 instance and S3 bucket.
+Everything is in sync! 🚀

+# recap of steps -
+1️⃣ Detect drift: terraform plan
+🔹 Shows extra EC2 instance & S3 bucket that are unmanaged by Terraform.
+2️⃣ Import EC2: terraform import aws_instance.my_instance i-0abcdef1234567890
+🔹 Adds EC2 instance to Terraform state but not to main.tf.
+3️⃣ Import S3 bucket: terraform import aws_s3_bucket.my_bucket my-manual-bucket
+🔹 Adds S3 bucket to Terraform state but not to main.tf.
+4️⃣ Verify imports: terraform show
+🔹 Displays the full configuration of imported EC2 & S3 bucket.
+5️⃣ Update main.tf with the imported resources using nano main.tf 🔹 Ensures Terraform configuration matches the actual infrastructure.
+6️⃣ Check changes: terraform plan
+🔹 Confirms that main.tf and state are now in sync.
+7️⃣ Apply to sync: terraform apply -auto-approve ✅
+🔹 Terraform now fully manages the imported EC2 & S3 bucket! 🚀

 ### 25. How would you rename a resource in Terraform without destroying and recreating it?
 - terraform state mv aws_instance.old_name aws_instance.new_name